What is Damnum Sine Injuria?

 Damnum Sine Injuria is divided into three parts:

-Sine means without.
+• Sine - This means without.

-This is a general principle on which this maxim is based.
+• This is a general principle on which this maxim is based.
 Where a person exercises his ordinary rights within the limits and without infringing others legal rights.
 In spite of this another person getting damage or harm it will be justiciable in the eyes of law.

 Landmark Cases Related to Damnum Sine Injuria:-